vwheeler63/MarkerStack/README.md

 Each View has its own Marker Stack, as it applies to a "stack-like task" within only that one document.
 This is by design.

-The Marker-Stack is "remembered" until the document is closed, including across Sublime Text sessions.
+The Marker Stack is "remembered" until the document is closed, including across Sublime Text sessions.

 For additional details, see module header comment in `markerstack.py`.

-## Marker-Stack Gutter Symbol
+## MarkerStack Gutter Symbol

 The `marker_gutter_icon.png` symbol was chosen over a "bookmark" symbol so as to be explicitly clear in the gutter that the saved position IS NOT a bookmark, which has